Lane Kenworthy, The Good Society

 In short, the evidence suggests that reduced physical activity hasn’t been a key cause of the surge in obesity in America.6 This doesn’t mean physical activity plays no role in determining which persons become obese.
 And it doesn’t mean an increase in activity can’t help to reduce obesity’s prevalence.
 But it does suggest that a strategy focused on increasing activity may not get us very far.

 IS REDUCED SMOKING TO BLAME?

 Obesity is less common among people who smoke regularly, and Americans have been smoking less over time.
 Is this why obesity has increased?
 Probably not.
-According to the best available data, smoking has decreased steadily since the 1960s, which is long before obesity shot up.7
+As figure 6 shows, smoking has decreased steadily since the mid-1960s, which is long before obesity shot up.

 THE CAUSE IS INCREASED EATING

-The most likely cause of rising obesity is that Americans began consuming more calories.8 Figure 6 shows the trend in eating, measured as average calories in the food supply (adjusted for loss and spoilage) according to data from the Department of Agriculture.
+The most likely cause of rising obesity is that Americans began consuming more calories.7 Figure 7 shows the trend in eating, measured as average calories in the food supply (adjusted for loss and spoilage) according to data from the Department of Agriculture.
 These data are available beginning in 1970.
 The timing of change matches that for obesity; the level is flat in the 1970s and then rises sharply beginning in the 1980s.
-A data series that goes back to 1950, measuring energy consumption per capita, also shows little or no change up to 1980 and then a sharp jump.9
+A data series that goes back to 1950, measuring energy consumption per capita, also shows little or no change up to 1980 and then a sharp jump.8